1955 Mille Miglia: Entry

 A total of 661 cars were entered for the event, across 12 classes based on engine sizes, ranging from up to 750cc to over 2.0-litre, for Grand Touring Cars, Touring Cars and Sport Cars.
 Of these, 534 cars started the event.

 For this year's Mille Miglia, Ferrari, Mercedes-Benz, Maserati and Aston Martin all came to Brescia wanting to win.
 Scuderia Ferrari brought cars for Umberto Maglioli, Sergio Sighinolfi, Paolo Marzotto and Piero Taruffi, Aston Martin had a DB3S for Peter Collins and DB2/4s for Paul Frère and Tommy Wisdom; and Maserati only had one 300S for Cesare Perdisa.

 Daimler Benz AG, who were making their Championship debut in this event, had probably the strongest line-up: Juan Manuel Fangio, Stirling Moss, Hans Herrmann and Karl Kling in their Mercedes-Benz 300 SLRs.
-Lancia decided to put all their efforts into Grand Prix and did not attend the race.
+Scuderia Lancia decided to put all their efforts into Grand Prix and did not attend the race.

 The 1955 race was the only time when the event included a separate class for diesel cars.
-Ten were entered, these being four Fiat 1400A and six Mercedes-Benz 180D examples.
+Ten were entered, these being four Fiat 1400A and six Mercedes-Benz 180 D examples.